randylubin/blog-randylubin/_posts/2021-01-06-positive-ai-economic-futures-workshop.md

 [_Original Thread_](https://twitter.com/randylubin/status/1339699477695791104)

-On December 17th, [@mmasnick](https://twitter.com/mmasnick) and I had the pleasure of running a 4-hour workshop on Positive AI Economic Futures for [@wef](https://twitter.com/wef) and [@CHAI_Berkeley](https://twitter.com/CHAI_Berkeley) We're thrilled with how it went – here's an overview with details on the goals, exercises, and output.
+On December 17th, [Mike Masnick](https://twitter.com/mmasnick) and I had the pleasure of running a 4-hour workshop on Positive AI Economic Futures for the [World Economic Forum](https://twitter.com/wef) and [Berkeley's Center for Human-compatible AI](https://twitter.com/CHAI_Berkeley) We're thrilled with how it went – here's an overview with details on the goals, exercises, and output.

-The event was part of a broader [Positive AI + Economy initiative](https://www.weforum.org/agenda/2020/10/the-secret-to-designing-a-positive-vision-for-ai-imagination/) that will include reports, scenarios, and an [@xprize](https://twitter.com/xprize) film competition that will build on the workshop’s outputs.
+The event was part of a broader [Positive AI + Economy initiative](https://www.weforum.org/agenda/2020/10/the-secret-to-designing-a-positive-vision-for-ai-imagination/) that will include reports, scenarios, and an [X Prize](https://twitter.com/xprize) film competition that will build on the workshop’s outputs.

 We had \~90 attendees, including top economists, technologists, and sci-fi authors – they were awesome and brought a ton of creativity, energy, and expertise!